-I was listening to the news today when the reporter pointed out, yet another, glaringly obvious hypocritical action by a politician when something occurred to me.
+I was listening to the news today in which a reporter pointed out another glaringly obvious hypocritical statement from a politician.
+The thought occurred to me:

 “Nobody who acts hypocritically cares.”

-When I was a teenager, I began to notice hypocritical behavior from some religious leaders, parents, politicians, teachers and other adult authorities.
+When I was a teenager, I began to pay attention to hypocritical behavior and words expressed by religious leaders, parents, politicians, teachers and other authorities.
 I considered it reprehensible and shameful.

 As an adult, my opinion has not changed.

-What has changed is that people no longer seem ashamed at being a hypocrite.
+What has changed is that people no longer seem ashamed at being labeled a hypocrite.
 Double speak is common.
-Condemning someone else for his behavior and then doing the exact same thing no longer makes the perpetrator feel ashamed.
-On the contrary, they celebrate and promote it publicly.
+Condemning someone else for his behavior and then doing the exact same thing is no longer embarrassing.
+On the contrary, it is celebrated and promoted publicly.
 Politicians are the most obvious offenders here.
 Pundits, media, religious leaders, oligarchs and other public figures follow right behind the politicians.

-As I listened to the news reporter complaining about the hypocrisy of the day I realized that hypocrisy is now the norm.
+As I listened to the newsperson complaining about the hypocrisy de jour I realized that hypocrisy is now the norm.

 There is no need to point it out.